AidanGCr/subsetVCF/README.md

 SubsetVCF is a script I am writing to ease my workflow in my Master's thesis project.
 Its main functionality is to subset VCF files by gene region, sample id, or multiple sample id's.
-Upcoming commits will add region annotation capabilities through [Annovar](https://annovar.openbioinformatics.org/en/latest/) , and also for the subsetting of BAM files.
+Upcoming commits will add filter annotation capabilities through [Annovar](https://annovar.openbioinformatics.org/en/latest/) , and also for the subsetting of BAM files.
 This readme will be updated when those features are implemented.